 Cisi Eze is a Lagos-based journalist at Western Post Nigeria, writer, comic artist, and graphic designer.
-A media and justice fellow of the Business Alii Foundation, she feels strongly about LGBTQIA rights, feminism, gender issues, and mental health.
+A media and justice fellow of the Bisi Alimi Foundation, she feels strongly about LGBTQIA rights, feminism, gender issues, and mental health.

 She is a guest contributor on Bella Naija.
-Also, she has works published on Kalahari Review, Holaafrica, Mounting the Moon, and 14: An Anthology of Queer Art Volume 1 and 2.
+Also, her works have published on Kalahari Review, Holaafrica, Mounting the Moon, and 14: An Anthology of Queer Art Volume 1 and 2.

-Gbenga Aborowa is a presenter with an attractive personality, a clear voice and great presentation skills, Qualities he honed during his Degree course in Mass Communication from INTI International University Malaysia.
+Gbenga Aborowa is a presenter with an attractive personality, a clear voice and great presentation skills; qualities he honed during his degree course in Mass Communication from INTI International University Malaysia.
 For four years he co-anchored the Lets Talk Show on 99.3 Nigeria info FM, a talk show that addresses local and international news, current affairs and topical issues.
-He also co-anchors Diplomatic Info which presents hot-topic discussions on politics, business, newsmakers, global trends, present-day conflicts, dangers and challenges facing our world.
-Interviewing top diplomats, ambassadors, captains of industries and the movers and shakers in society.
-Some of the assignments he has embarked upon in the course of his duty were the coverage of the World Music Festival in Santiago Chile and Embarking on the South American Tour with Seun Kuti and Egypt 80 and the Economist Summit in Lagos.
+He also co-anchors Diplomatic Info which presents topical discussions on politics, business, newsmakers, global trends, present-day conflicts, securities and challenges facing our world.
+He has Interviewed top diplomats, ambassadors, captains of industries and the movers and shakers in society.
+Some of the assignments he has embarked upon in the course of his duty include; the coverage of the World Music Festival in Santiago Chile and Embarking on the South American Tour with Seun Kuti and Egypt 80 and the Economist Summit in Lagos.

 Chinyere Elizabeth Okoroafor studied English and Literature at Abia State University, Uturu and freelanced for the defunct Entertainment Express.
-After university, she previously worked at Alimosho mail, a community newspaper in Lagos, where she reported on effects of dirty environment, poor healthcare stories and other issues affecting the community.
-She attended Nigerian Institute of Journalism in Lagos for her Post Graduate Diploma in Journalism.
-Currently, she freelances at The Nation newspaper, where she writes on human interest stories.
-Chinyere is an art of word enthusiast.
-She believes that the capacity of words to make someone happy or sad impresses her so much.
+After university, she worked for The Alimosho mail, a community newspaper based in Lagos, Nigeria, where she reported on effects of environmental issues, poor healthcare and other issues affecting the community.
+She attended the Nigerian Institute of Journalism in Lagos for her Post Graduate Diploma in Journalism.
+She currently freelances at The Nation newspaper, where she writes on human interest stories.
+Chinyere is an art of word enthusiast, she believes that the capacity of words to make someone happy or sad impresses her so much.
 For her, words are like math wherein one has to master and know a workable formula to deliver the right message.
 She is also obsessed with eating healthy and losing weight.
 A link to one of her work sample http://thenationonlineng.net/dropped-school-save-family-starvation/

-NWANGENE Christian .W. is a broadcast journalist and has been working with a leading national radio for years as a reporter and editor.
-He is a Human rights/gender/development activist and has written impact stories on women empowerment, gender equality, and HIV/AIDS.
-More recently, He has become passionate about LGBT issues in Nigeria.
-His reports are geared towards stimulating social action.
-His special report on child defilement in Enugu State was part of the media effort that set the agenda for a government which led to positive outcomes.
-He holds BA in mass communication from Anambra State University, Uli, Anambra state.
+NWANGENE Christian .W. is a broadcast journalist and has worked with a leading national radio for years as a reporter and editor.
+He is a Human rights/gender/development activist and has written impact stories on women empowerment, gender equality, and HIV/AIDS and more.
+Recently, He has become passionate about LGBT issues in Nigeria.
+His reports are geared towards stimulating social actions.
+His special report on child defilement in Enugu State was part of the media effort to set the agenda for the government which led to positive outcomes.
+He holds a BA in mass communication from Anambra State University, Uli, Anambra state.
 He lives in Enugu, Nigeria.

-Ibrahim Olalekan is a trained and tech-savvy journalist who uses both traditional and new media to tell stories about health, women, education, agriculture, and technology.
+Ibrahim Olalekan is a trained and tech-savvy journalist who uses both traditional and new media to tell stories about health, women rights, education, agriculture, and technology.
 He has been writing professionally since 2007 and has freelanced for national dailies which include The Nation, The Punch, and The Sun.

-MUSA Jibril has been a professional journalist since 2007 and is known for undercover reports http://sunnewsonline.com/sleaze-in-the-court-rot-in-the-prisons/
+MUSA Jibril has been a professional journalist since 2007 and is known for undercover reporting. http://sunnewsonline.com/sleaze-in-the-court-rot-in-the-prisons/

 and general-interest features http://sunnewsonline.com/osun-osogbo/

 He hunts for big stories that x-ray social dynamics and human relationships.
 His reportage brews new perspectives that challenge societal norms.
-He writes magazine-style and his professional peers acknowledged he has mastery of the human-angle story.
+He writes in magazine-style, and his professional peers acknowledged he has mastery of the human-angle story.
 Jibril’s writing has been published mostly in Weekend Sun (Ghana) and Saturday Sun (Nigeria).
 He is a book editor.
 His novel about social group discrimination will be published soon.
-Jibril studied mass communication at Ahmadu Bello University.
+Jibril studied mass communication at Ahmadu Bello University Zaria.
 He lives in Lagos, Nigeria.

-Joseph Oluwadare: in a country were young people tend to be less empowered and represented and unable to have their voice heard in public and in policy-making Joseph Oluwadare is a human rights activist and camera handler with NTA since 2015, he was born in the city of Lagos and currently living in Abuja the capital of Nigeria.
+Joseph Oluwadare: Joseph Oluwadare is a human rights activist and camera handler with NTA since 2015, he was born in the city of Lagos and currently living in Abuja the capital of Nigeria.
 As a comrade reformer, he stands out among other activists to fight for the voiceless, students and harassment of LGBT people on campus.
-His area of focus for the year is on social exclusion of young lesbian, gay, bisexual and transgender (LGBT) people in the country.
-Due to the risk of being discriminated against because of their sexual orientation.
+His area of focus for the year is on social exclusion of young lesbian, gay, bisexual and transgender (LGBT) people in Nigeria.
 He graduated from Osun State Polytechnic Iree.